top of page

 The great thing is that she [Tina M. Campt] makes an observation that the work of so many Black artists today begins from presumption --- that if you want to see the work and understand the work, you have to share their perspective.
 And I think this is one of the things that certainly I see in The Black Interior, in The Blackness Series --- listening to you describe exactly that process of whoever you are, having to adjust to a position essentially to see what you already see -- Ekow Eshun, Culture writer and curator

-An ongoing series of numbered text works from 2016, documenting personal lived experiences alongside broader critical social commentary.
-The black font on black is intentionally arduous to read, serving as a reminder about who is visible and who is invisible in our fractured society and becomes fully legible to read when light reflects and interacts with the work—whether that be on a digital screen display or the printed work itself.
+An ongoing series of numbered text works, commencing in 2016 and continuing to date, documenting historical and contemporary Black-lived experiences alongside broader critical social commentary.
+The font is typically black typeface on a black background, making the works intentionally arduous to read.
+Through this technique, the work attempts to accentuate how Black communities are held in the tension between hypervisibility and invisibility in a fractured world.
+The works become fully legible to read as light reflects and interacts with the work—whether on a digital screen display or with the work itself.

 COLONISING.jpg